DeskTranslate/DeskTranslate/UserGuide.md

 4. Download the libraries required:
 `pip install -r requirements.txt`

+5. Visit [this link](https://github.com/UB-Mannheim/tesseract/wiki) to download Tesseract v5.0.0, in order for our program to work on your computer.

+6. At the installation wizard, check all boxes to ensure that all language training data will be included for DeskTranslate.

-5. Next, enter the following command to start the program:
+7. Next, enter the following command to start the program:
 `python main.py`

 ## Features